spiritEcosse/trends-infrastructure-qa/README.md

-# helloworld-infrastructure-qa
+# trends-infrastructure-qa

-This repo holds the Kubernetes configuration files for the helloworld application.
+This repo holds the Kubernetes configuration files for the trends application.

 ## Target Environment